LaurentVeyssier/Machine-translation-English-French-with-Deep-neural-Network/README.md

 # Machine-translation-English-French-with-Deep-neural-Network
- Build a deep neural network that functions as part of an end-to-end machine translation pipeline
+ Build a deep neural network with Keras that functions as part of an end-to-end machine translation pipeline

 This project is part of [Udacity Natural Language Processing (NLP) nanodegree](https://www.udacity.com/course/natural-language-processing-nanodegree--nd892).

 The objective is to build a machine translation model.
 The pipeline will accept English text as input and return the French translation.
+The project uses Keras.

 # Introduction